BFarkascode/STM32_SCREEN_SPI_DCMI_OV7670/README.md

 ## User guide

+### Project architecture
+Just to give an overview:
+1)We are driving/commanding a camera using I2C
+2)We clock the camera using PWM
+3)We capture the output of the camera (8-bit serial) using the DCMI peripheral 4)We log the captured data into a frame buffer placed within the MCU’s RAM using DMA 5)We command the screen using SPI commands
+6)We extract the data from the frame buffer using DMA 7)We send the data to the screen using SPI

+All in all, commenting in/out sections in the “main” allows different outputs to emerge on the screen, be that a pattern or the camera’s data.

 ### I2C on the F429
 Unlike in the L053 where we could rely on a lot of automation within the peripheral (such as using AUTOEND to generate a stop bit, or using different registers for Tx/Rx, or publish the slave address in CR2, or flip a bit in the CR1 register to flush our Tx, or have ACK automatically), we will need to do almost everything manually.
 We need to write functions that generate start/stop bits, one to send the slave address and one to send data.